lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Linear_regression.md

 #### Challenge {#challengelm}

-* Use a simple linear regression to look at whether species richness is dependent on mean stream temperature in the `Inverts` data frame.
+1. Use a simple linear regression to look at whether species richness is dependent on mean stream temperature in the `Inverts` data frame.

-* Read in the `genes.csv` data file from the lesson on joining data frames.
+2. Read in the `genes.csv` data file from the lesson on joining data frames.
 Examine the relationship between the abundance of nirS and the abundance of nosZ by plotting the data and then fitting a linear regression model.
 What are the p-value and the adjusted r^2^ of the overall model?
 Is the linear relationship significant?

-* Read in the `climates.csv` data file from the lesson on joining data frames.
+3. Read in the `climates.csv` data file from the lesson on joining data frames.
 Examine the relationship between mean annual precipitation (MAP) and mean annual temperature (MAT) by plotting the data and then fitting a linear regression model.
 What are the p-value and the adjusted r^2^ of the overall model?
 Is the linear relationship significant?

-* Extract the slope, intercept, p-value, and adjusted r^2^ of the linear regression model of the relationship between MAP and MAT.
+4. Extract the slope, intercept, p-value, and adjusted r^2^ of the linear regression model of the relationship between MAP and MAT.
+That is to say, write a line of code that, when run, returns the desired value.

-* Write a function that returns a vector with the slope and intercept of a simple linear regression model.
+5. Write a function that returns a vector with the slope and intercept of a simple linear regression model.
+Test your function with the model that you created in the previous challenge question.